bengrunfeld/study-notes/javascript-interview-questions.md

 ### 3. Explain how Closures work and why you'd want/not want to use them

+In computer science, a *Closure* is a *first class function* (see 23), with free variables that are bound in the lexical environment.
+Such a function is said to be *closed over* its free variables.
+A closure is defined within the scope of its free variables, and the extent of those variables is at least as long as the lifetime of the closure itself.

 ### 4. Explain the difference between `call`, `apply` and `bind`.
 Give examples of when you'd use each of them.

 ### 5. Explain XHR requests